marcelotduarte/cx_Freeze/doc/src/faq.rst

 will raise RuntimeError on Windows.
 On Linux and macOS a similar message is shown but cx_Freeze tries to run the program by injecting a freeze_support.

 Contrary to what the Python docs may state, you MUST use `multiprocessing.freeze_support()` on MacOS, Windows, and Linux.
-On Mac and Linux, cx_Freeze patches the call to also handle `multiprocessing.spawn.freeze_support()` when needed. required on all operating systems.
+On Mac and Linux, cx_Freeze patches the call to also handle `multiprocessing.spawn.freeze_support()` when needed.
 In addition, if the module is being run normally by the Python interpreter on any OS (the program has not been frozen), then freeze_support() has no effect.